Mackenzie Edwards Talks Marriage With ‘Teen Mom OG’ Dad Ryan Edwards, Opens Up About Her First Marriage

 Mackenzie gave birth to her second child, a son named Jagger, in October 2018.
 At the time, Ryan was away at rehab.
 However, not long after the birth of his second child, he was able to return home and spend the holidays with his wife and family.

 Ryan Edwards was first introduced to viewers on Maci Bookout’s Season 1 episode of 16 and Pregnant.
-He also been featured on Teen Mom OG since it began.
+He has been featured on Teen Mom OG since it began.
 While all signs point to a new season of the show airing, it is unclear when the new season will premiere.